-- 258. As a part of the Vendor's proposal response and included in the proposal price, Vendor must successfully migrate the existing on-premise SQL databases for the separate MDE FDP and APS solutions to the proposed solution(s).
+- 210. As a part of the Vendor's proposal response and included in the proposal price, Vendor must successfully migrate the existing on-premise SQL databases for the separate MDE FDP solution to the proposed solution.
 Vendor is responsible for data conversion if it is necessary for the migration. - a) Solution must be capable of ingesting the content of the existing MDE FDP SQL database, which is less than a half gigabyte in size.
 It is an SQL 2016 database that resides on a Windows Server 2016 VM.
-It is approximately 250-300 MB in size and is housed in the MDE datacenter in Jackson, Mississippi. - b) Solution must be capable of ingesting the content of the existing MDE APS SQL database, which is approximately 25 GB in size.
-It is an SQL 2014 database that resides on a Windows Server 2012 R2 VM.
-It is approximately 25 GB in size is housed in the MDE datacenter in Jackson, Mississippi. - 259.
-Vendor must acknowledge and agree that MDE is the sole owner of any and all database content migrated from the current solutions to the proposed solution(s), and any future database content created within the awarded vendor solution(s), with exclusive rights to use the database content without restriction. - 260.
-Vendor must agree that, in the event it becomes necessary, such migrated database content and future created database content will be made accessible in a non-proprietary format that is acceptable to MDE. - 261.
+It is approximately 250-300 MB in size and is housed in the MDE datacenter in Jackson, Mississippi. - 211.
+Vendor must acknowledge and agree that MDE is the sole owner of any and all database content migrated from the current solution to the proposed solution, and any future database content created within the awarded vendor solution, with exclusive rights to use the database content without restriction. - 212.
+Vendor must agree that, in the event it becomes necessary, such migrated database content and future created database content will be made accessible in a non-proprietary format that is acceptable to MDE. - 213.
 Solution must accommodate all document formats that will require migration with existing records.
-Document formats currently in use include all Microsoft Office formats, .pdf, and all photo formats. - 262.
-All migrated historical data must be searchable and reportable. - 263.
-If conversion and migration costs are not included in the base quote for the solution, Vendor must present such costs as separate line items in RFP No. 4282, Section VIII, Cost Information Submission.
+Document formats currently in use include all Microsoft Office formats, .pdf, and all photo formats. - 214.
+All migrated historical data must be searchable and reportable. - 215.
+If conversion and migration costs are not included in the base quote for the solution, Vendor must present such costs as separate line items in RFP No. 4459, Section VIII, Cost Information Submission.